 The Authority's objective when managing capital is to hold sufficient accumulated surplus to enable it to withstand negative unexpected financial events.
 The Authority achieves this objective through management of cash flows.
-The Authority seeks to maintain sufficient liquidity to meet its short-term obligations as they come due.
+The Authority maintains sufficient liquidity to meet its short-term obligations as they come due.
 The Authority is not subject to any externally imposed capital requirements.